 L is this too, at least as far as Aizawa is concerned.

-Bulma from the Dragon Ball series occasionally falls into this, especially in the first show, and in the Z days before she married Vegeta and had a son.
-Although she IS super-intelligent, even more so than her father, she's also unbearably whiny and smug sometimes.
-The worst moment comes in Dragonball GT when she backpedals to absolve herself of all guilt pertaining to the creation of the evil dragons AND convinces Goku that it's really all his fault, despite the fact that he never would have gone with her if she hadn't pulled him along for the ride as a "bodyguard."
+Dragon Ball Bulma occasionally falls into this, especially in the first show, and in the Z days before she married Vegeta and had a son.
+Although she is super-intelligent, even more so than her father, she's can be whiny and selfish.

 Clifford Lewis and Mr. Don of team America are this and then some, unfortunately they can back up their words.

-Karl Lichter von Randoll in Future GPX Cyber Formula.
+Future GPX Cyber Formula.
+Karl Lichter von Randoll.
 While Randoll is a legitimately talented athlete, he talks down those who aren't on his level in Cyber Formula racing and lets his talent go through his head.
 He got over it little by little as the series progresses.

 Gash Bell - Played with - Kiyo starts out despising his intellectual inferiors (read: everybody) and the feeling's mutual.
 On the other hand, his unpopularity actually seems to bother him a lot and it might be a chicken-and-the-egg situation because people were jealous.

-Dolce, the genius programmer from Geneshaft, with the added bonus that she herself seems to be very quiet, while she lets her puppet do all the bragging.
+Geneshaft: Dolce, the genius programmer, with the added bonus that she herself seems to be very quiet, while she lets her puppet do all the bragging.
 So she's one hell of a ventriloquist too.

-Takamura Mamoru from Hajime No Ippo.
+Hajime No Ippo.
+Takamura Mamoru.
 He has an ego of the size of a planet and believes himself to be strongest man in the history of men.
 Well, it's just that this may very well be true, since he is the strongest boxer in the entire manga.
 His daily jerkass habits contain bullying Aoki and Kimura and rubbing the fact that they're... not the best boxers... in their faces.

-Sergeant Major Kururu from Keroro Gunsou has a mischievous streak a mile long, and seems more interested in amusing himself than completing the invasion of Earth.
+Keroro Gunsou: Sergeant Major Kururu has a mischievous streak a mile long, and seems more interested in amusing himself than completing the invasion of Earth.
 However, he's still a (technically senior) member of the Keroro Platoon, and the group's "ideas" guy.